 The Science Museum of Minnesota invites you to participate in the Peer Alliance for Gender Equity (PAGE) leadership program.
-Funded by the National Science Foundation (NSF) and hosted by the Science Museum, PAGE is dedicated to addressing gender, racial, and class-based achievement gaps in STEM education in the Upper Midwest.
-(Iowa, Minnesota, North Dakota, South Dakota, and Wisconsin).
+Funded by the National Science Foundation and hosted by the Science Museum, PAGE is dedicated to addressing gender, racial, ability, and class-based achievement disparities in STEM education in the Upper Midwest (Iowa, Minnesota, North Dakota, South Dakota, and Wisconsin).

 As a community of district STEM leaders committed to the wellbeing and future of all our young people and the economic and social health of our communities, PAGE participants work together to bring about cultural change in our educational institutions.
 We hope that our time together ultimately opens doors that help our children grow up strong in a world full of possibility and opportunity.
 We invite those working with teachers on STEM teaching and learning including curriculum coordinators, classroom coaches, professional learning community leaders, principals, curriculum committee chairs, magnet coordinators, and others to join us for this work.